Introduction

 Installation Process:

-- Peel and position vinyl on the panel.
+- Peel and position the vinyl on the panel.

-- Use a squeegee to push air out from the center outward.
+- Use a squeegee to push out any air from the center outward.

-- Apply heat (with a heat gun) to stretch around curves and edges.
+- Apply heat with a heat gun to stretch vinyl around curves and edges.

-- Trim excess vinyl with a precision knife.
+- Trim excess vinyl using a precision knife.

-DIY Warning: Avoid overstretching vinyl, this weakens durability and can cause color distortion.
+Avoid overstretching the vinyl, as this can weaken its durability and cause color distortion.

 Step 4: Finishing Touches